📦 Free Shipping over $60

 2. Various Package Sizes

-Each CBD package will indicate the total amount of CBD per container like full spectrum CBD oil 1000 mg.
-There are many options as to the amount of CBD per container.
+Each CBD package will indicate the total amount of CBD per container, such as full spectrum CBD oil 500 mg.
+There are various options for the amount of CBD per container.

 3. Choice of Flavors

-Many CBD oil products have a natural flavor which is an earthy hemp flavor.
-CBD oil can be used in numerous ways, including by mouth or sublingually and added to food and drinks.
-More flavor options are appearing though like chocolate mint.
-Most CBD flavored oil products are CBD tinctures.
+Many CBD oil products have a natural flavor, which is an earthy hemp flavor.
+CBD oil can be used in various ways, including orally or sublingually, and added to food and drinks.
+More flavor options are emerging, such as chocolate mint.
+Most CBD-flavored oil products are CBD tinctures.

 What is a full spectrum tincture?
-It is CBD oil that is meant to be taken sublingually or under the tongue.
-The flavors hide the hemp taste, and you can pick any favorite flavor, i.e., strawberry, spearmint, chocolate mint and many others.
+CBD oil is intended to be taken sublingually, or under the tongue.
+The flavors mask the hemp taste, allowing you to choose from a variety of favorites, including strawberry, spearmint, chocolate mint, and many others.

 4. Different Primary Benefits

-Many full spectrum CBD products are formulated with an additional amount of particular cannabinoids (i.e., CBN, CBD, CBG, etc.) and/or additional ingredients to purposefully deliver specific benefits like relaxation, better sleep or more energy.
-The additional ingredients are items like botanicals and essential oils.
+Many full spectrum CBD products are formulated with an additional amount of particular cannabinoids (i.e., CBN, CBD, CBG, etc.) and/or extra ingredients to purposefully deliver specific benefits like relaxation, better sleep or more energy.
+The additional ingredients include botanicals and essential oils.

 5. Organic products